DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 | Codeforces Rating | 3052 |

-The gap between Flash and Pro is narrow — Flash gives up roughly 1-2 points across most benchmarks in exchange for a 12x reduction in API cost.
+The gap between Flash and Pro is narrow — Flash gives up roughly 1-2 points across most benchmarks in exchange for a large reduction in API cost.
 For most production applications that do not require frontier-level reasoning, V4-Flash is the right default.
+Because these are preview-stage, vendor-reported scores, validate them against your own task suite before standardizing on them for procurement decisions.

 | Model | Input (cache miss) | Input (cache hit) | Output |